vincentchoqueuse/personal_website/_sources/tutorials/latex_document.rst.txt

 Latex Editor
 ------------

 The MikTex or MacTex distributions already contain a Latex editor (TexWorks or TexShop).
-For large document, you can also use a customized text editor.
-My preference definitely goes for VSCode for this kind of stuff.
+For large documents, you can also use a customized text editor.
+My preference goes for VSCode for this kind of stuff.
 Templates
 ---------